nstack-io/docs/docs/Features.md

 * Header image
 * PDF file with terms of service
 * ...

+### Scropper
+New in 2.3.0

+A feature to find a focal point in an image via machine learning.
+The focal point will indidate where in the image the important things are.

+**Use cases:**

+Auto crop image to many aspect ratios.
+Eg: in a CMS when saving new image

 ## Notify user
 All of the following features can be active at the same time so they can conflict with each other.
 To not disturb the user only 1 message will be shown per app open.